Prethermalization and the local robustness of gapped systems

-Perhaps the most commonly studied spectral gaps in many-body systems arise in gapped phases of matter, where the ground states are separated by a finite gap $\Delta$ in the spectrum from any excited state.
-For example, in a topological phase of matter, there are exactly degenerate ground states \cite{QI_meet_QM}, which may serve as a robust logical qubit.
-Our prethermalization proof implies that such a logical qubit will always remain protected in a low-dimensional subspace (up to the local rotation by $U$) for extraordinarily long time scales in the presence of perturbations.
+Most spectral gaps in many-body systems arise in gapped phases of matter, where the ground states are separated by a finite gap $\Delta$ from any excited state.
+In a topological phase, there are exactly degenerate ground states \cite{QI_meet_QM}, which may serve as a logical qubit.
+Our prethermalization proof implies such a qubit will remain protected in a low-dimensional subspace for extraordinarily long time scales in the presence of perturbations.
 This work thus provides an interesting generalization of earlier results \cite{topo_Hastings,bravyi2011short,michalakis2013stability,frustration_free_22} which proved the robustness of topological order in frustration-free Hamiltonians.
-However, unlike the frustration-free limit, we were not able to prove the infinite-time robustness of quantum information; our work ``only" holds over an stretched exponentially long time scale.
-In practice, the decoherence of an experimental device may be far more dangerous than the perturbation itself to a qubit.
+In practice, decoherence of an experimental device may be far more dangerous than any perturbation itself to a qubit.
+We cannot prove the robustness of \emph{accessible} information \cite{QMemory_RMP}: logical operators $L$ are often extensive, so even if the rotation $U$ in (\ref{eq:rotation}) is quasi-local, $\lVert U^\dagger L U - L \rVert \sim 1$ is possible.

-Of course, our result does \emph{not} guarantee that it is easy to access information in the form rotated by $U$ with local operations.
+\comment{ with local operations.
 Let $X_{\mathrm{L}}$ and $Z_{\mathrm{L}}$ denote logical Paulis for a qubit protected in the low energy subspace of $H_0$.
 We might expect information is protected in an accessible format with a fidelity of $F$ whenever with a similar equation for $Z_{\mathrm{L}}$.
 If $X_{\mathrm{L}}$ and $Z_{\mathrm{L}}$ are spatially local, then indeed the same theorems that assure the locality of $H_*$ and $V_*$ ensure the right hand side of (\ref{eq:1F}) is small.
 Then, the logicals of $H_0$ and $H_0+V$ can't act too differently in the low energy subspace (indeed, on any state).
 However, in most codes (e.g. the surface code) intended for near-term use, logical qubits are non-local and act on $L$ qubits -- the number of physical qubits that encode a logical cannot be too small in order to ensure it can be error-corrected.
-Then we anticipate the fidelity vanishes in the thermodynamic limit, as Designing a logical qubit such that $L\epsilon \ll \Delta$ will ensure that, even if $H_0$ is not frustration-free, the logical qubit can be operated on with high fidelity for prethermally long time scales.
+Then we anticipate the fidelity vanishes in the thermodynamic limit, as Designing a logical qubit such that $L\epsilon \ll \Delta$ will ensure that, even if $H_0$ is not frustration-free, the logical qubit can be operated on with high fidelity for prethermally long time scales. }